Name Declaration / Naming Law

-German nationals are subject to German law with respect to the use of a name.
-The possible names which may be used under German law may deviate from those entered in American vital records or identification documents.
+German citizens are subject to German law with respect to their use of a name.
+The possible names which may be used under German law may deviate from those entered in US vital records or identification documents.

 You will find additional regional information on the website of the German mission in the United States that is responsible for your district (currently not available for all German foreign missions).
 To find out which mission is responsible for your district, please use our consulate finder.

 Please Note: Although the information on this website has been prepared with utmost care, we can not accept any responsibility for inaccuracies contained herein.